MemeDream2013/UAGCraft/README.md

 # UAGCraft

-An experimental Minecraft modpack for version 1.15.1 using the Fabric modloader, built for members of UAG.
+An experimental Minecraft modpack using the Fabric modloader, built for members of UAG.